Phylum: Magnoliophyta - Class: Equisetopsida - Order: Oxalidales - Family: Oxalidaceae

 In well-shaded places, the petals of this delicate flower retain deep pink-purple veins.
 Once the flowers have died, wood-sorrel plants can be mistaken for clover; the leaves are very similar.

-The pictures on this page were taken in woodland in West Wales in May.
+The pictures shown on this page were taken in woodland in West Wales in May.